SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/update-db-copies.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: bead3cc5-7d50-446f-95b7-e432bcb7968e
-description: "Summary: How to update, or seed, a mailbox database copy in Exchange 2016."
+description: "Summary: How to update, or seed , a mailbox database copy in Exchange 2016."
 ---

 # Update a mailbox database copy

- **Summary**: How to update, or seed, a mailbox database copy in Exchange 2016.
+ **Summary**: How to update, or  *seed*  , a mailbox database copy in Exchange 2016.

-Updating, also known as seeding, is the process in which a copy of a mailbox database is added to another Mailbox server in a database availability group (DAG).
+Updating, also known as  *seeding*  , is the process in which a copy of a mailbox database is added to another Mailbox server in a database availability group (DAG).
 The newly added copy becomes the baseline database for the passive copy into which log files copied from the active copy are replayed.
 Seeding is required under the following conditions:

 - When a new passive copy of a database is created.
 Seeding can be postponed for a new mailbox database copy, but eventually each passive database copy must be seeded to function as a redundant database copy.